I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-fsrtlistotaldevicefailure.md

 <b>FsRtlIsTotalDeviceFailure</b> does not return <b>TRUE</b> for either of the status values STATUS_DEVICE_DATA_ERROR and STATUS_CRC_ERROR, which are assumed to indicate a sector failure rather than a total disk failure.

-For more information about handling device failure, see <a href="kernel.error_handling">Error Handling</a>.
+For more information about handling device failure, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff544310">Error Handling</a>.

 ## -requirements